team5499/frc-cpp-project-skeleton/README.md

 # frc-cpp-project-skeleton
 This is a skeleton for FRC C++ projects using CMake.
+Fork me!
 Example usage:
 ```
 cmake .
 make # make your robot code